My Practice Approach

 Okay – it’s just me for now and likely will stay that way.

-(my lovely assistant – my wife – will sometimes answer the office phone and my son helps me with administrative tasks)
+My lovely assistant – my wife – will sometimes answer the office phone and my son sometimes helps me with administrative tasks.
+I do have a couple of close colleagues who occasionally contract out for onsite client service or special project needs.

 Me in Alaska